PATH TO PAGE: A Day of Hiking and Writing

 Explore your creative muse this summer!
 Spend the day hiking around the farms, woods and fields of the lovely Port Oneida historic area with local poet and playwright, Anne-Marie Oomen.
 With the beautiful surroundings of the farms as your inspiration, along with instruction and learning the history from Anne-Marie you will have the opportunity to sit, reflect, write, and share some creative prose.
 For writers at any level, but especially for those interested in creating history-inspired pieces.
 Meet at the Olsen Farm.
 The hike is approx. 3-miles.
 Participants and instructors share snippets of their writing as the day progresses.

-Cost is: $70 and includes a picnic box lunch.
-Register Now! (adobe pdf) with mail-in form, or online.
+Cost: $70 and includes a picnic box lunch.
+Participants signing up for both programs (see below) will receive a $15 discount.
+Register Now! (adobe pdf) with mail-in form, or online – see button below.

 Bring: A hardcover notebook (so you can write anywhere), your favorite writing utensil, broad-brimmed hats, sunglasses, sunblock, and water bottle, and raingear if necessary.